Learn something new every day

 Some common measurements of bit time are 10 nanoseconds for Fast Ethernet and 100 nanoseconds if the determined speed is 10 Mbits/s for the NIC.
 The bit time is 1 nanosecond for gigabit Ethernet.
 To put that another way, to transmit 1 Gbps of data, it takes just 1 nanosecond.
 Overall, then, the higher the data rate, the shorter the bit rate.

-Bit time becomes a significant discussion in computer network analysis in regard to the issue of low latency networks.
+This measurement becomes a significant discussion in computer network analysis in regard to the issue of low latency networks.
 There is some question about whether a lower bit time combined with a higher transmission speed of the signal translates into lower latency.
 This issue seems to be up for debate.

 Latency, along with throughput, is a basic measure of network performance.
 The latency measures how long it takes for a message to travel through a system.
 Therefore, low latency indicates that a short amount of time is required and that the network is efficient.
-Bit time, then, comes into play here as network managers continually work to improve on network performance and evaluate how different bit times affect latency.
+Bit time, then, comes into play here as network managers continually work to improve on network performance and evaluate how different times affect latency.